Services

 What should I expect with Spinal Decompression Therapy?

 Treatment begins with a series of sessions typically three to four times per week.
 Each session is approximately 15 to 25 minutes.
-Following each session, electrical muscle stimulation and ultrasound is applied to help relax your muscles and ligaments.
-It is administered to patients fully clothed either face down or face up on the table.
+Following each session, electrical muscle stimulation, ultrasound, or laser can be applied to help relax your muscles and ligaments.

 After treatment, your doctor may prescribe specific exercises designed to help you regain control and strengthen the co-contractor muscles which are responsible for stabilization.